BeeFest/SwingMicroApps/README.md

 # SwingMicroApps
 My first set of micro applications, written in Java (Swing).
-Everything is included in the com.company package.
+Everything is included in the src/com/company package.